monsterkodi/ko/README.md

 **minimap**
 - shows cursors, highlights and selections
-- also for terminal, search- and coffe-script results!
+- also for terminal-, search- and coffe-script-results!
 - can be used to select large portions of text
 - sets cursor by default when dragging/clicking
+- includes a special mode to insert or edit ascii-headers that show up nicely in the minimap

 **autocomplete**
 - completes words from visited files and project files
 - automatic determination of project files:
     - indexes files below directory containing .git or package.json
     - ignores node_modules, .git, etc.

 **syntax highlighting**
 - for coffee, cpp, h, html, js, json, md, noon, pug, py, sh, styl
 - ansi-colors in terminal view

 **optimized for coffee-script**
 - completes function/method names from required files
-- terminal commands to list classes and functions/methods
+- terminal commands to list classes, files or functions/methods
 - autoconverts 'simple' strings when "#{}" is inserted
+- removes 'then' when breaking single-line 'when' or 'if' statements
 - deletes whitespace after function names when surrounding selected arguments with ()
 - includes a few nifty macros:
     - **dbg** insert log line which outputs class.method + variables under cursors